shall-it/machine-learning-zoomcamp/07-midterm-project/README.md

 Health of application can be checked just from any browser by URL: https://v2y3g8qkz5.eu-central-1.awsapprunner.com/health

+URL for getting the prediction: https://v2y3g8qkz5.eu-central-1.awsapprunner.com/predict

-Use risk_cloud.py script to get the prediction from model deployed via AWS App Runner service: uv run python risk_cloud.py
+Use risk_cloud.py Python script containing this URL to get the prediction from model deployed via AWS App Runner service: uv run python risk_cloud.py